 If this is correct, these people are not “pure” or “pristine”; they are dispossessed.
 And their existence in small bands is reflective not of humankind’s ancient past but of a shattered society that has preserved its liberty by retreat.
 It would be risky to base conclusions about the evolution of society on the study of posses of refugees, perhaps especially those who have survived both a holocaust and a diaspora.

 The Nuer.
-Diamond uses E.E.
+Jared Diamond uses E.E.
 Evans-Pritchard’s classic ethnography on the Nuer to highlight their “prevalence of formalized violence.”
 However, Evans-Pritchard studied the Nuer because the British colonial government was trying to figure out why they were being so rebellious to colonial rule and how they were organizing their rebellion.
 As Evans-Pritchard explains, “in 1920 large-scale military operations, including bombing and machine-gunning of camps, were conducted against the Eastern Jikany and caused much loss of life and destruction of property.
 There were further patrols from time to time but the Nuer remained unsubdued” (The Nuer 1940:135).
 I should not need to say that a period of widespread resistance to colonial rule, answered with brutal massacres by the colonial state, may not exactly be the most reliable time to objectively tally instances of violence in a “non-state society.”

 The Siriono.
-I have already objected to Diamond’s use of the Siriono as described by anthropologist Alan Holmberg.
+I have already objected to Jared Diamond’s use of the Siriono as described by anthropologist Alan Holmberg.
 David Brooks then splayed the Siriono into The New York Times.
 The first chapter of Mann’s 1491 concerned “Holmberg’s Mistake”–the problem of drawing conclusions about people who were basically a persecuted fragment, a shattered remnant of a former society (see above for Mann’s similar comments with regard to the Yanomami).

 Even Holmberg admits in his ethnography that “The Siriono are an anomaly in eastern Bolivia.
 Widely scattered in isolated pockets of forest land, with a culture strikingly backward in contrast to that of their neighbors, they are probably a remnant of an ancient population that was exterminated, absorbed, or engulfed by more civilized invaders” (Nomads of the Long Bow 1950:8, and I thank the Amazon reviewer Ron Cochran for the reference).
-No wonder then that according to Diamond “for the Siriono Indians of Bolivia, the overwhelming preoccupation is with food, such that two of the commonest Siriono expressions are ‘My stomach is empty’ and ‘Give me some food.’”
+No wonder then that according to Jared Diamond “for the Siriono Indians of Bolivia, the overwhelming preoccupation is with food, such that two of the commonest Siriono expressions are ‘My stomach is empty’ and ‘Give me some food.’”
 Certainly such statements are a testament to something, but they hardly constitute evidence about life in a non-state society.

 The !Kung.
-For the !Kung, Diamond uses Richard Lee’s numbers to calculate 22 homicides from 1920-1969.
+For the !Kung, Jared Diamond uses Richard Lee’s numbers to calculate 22 homicides from 1920-1969.
 Diamond then notes that “referred to that base population, the homicide rate for the !Kung works out to 29 homicides per 100,000 person-years, which is triple the homicide rate for the United States and 10 to 30 times the rates for Canada, Britain, France, and Germany.”
 Diamond then says that state intervention reduced the homicide rate.

-Three points: First, Diamond makes a strange comparison to contemporary homicide rates in the industrialized world.
+Three points: First, Jared Diamond makes a strange comparison to contemporary homicide rates in the industrialized world.
 If we instead look at intentional homicide rates around the world, the !Kung numbers are roughly equivalent to the country of South Africa today–in other words, there seems to be a broader regional issue.
 The homicide rates were not worse for the !Kung, and may have even been reduced in comparison to other African locales at the time.
 Second, grabbing a local homicide number can be tricky–Washington, D.C. had an intentional homicide rate in the low 40s in the early 2000s, which has since come down to mid-20s.
 I would hope no one suggest Washington D.C. is a non-state society, but Diamond would come close to making such a claim: “Urban gangs in large cities don’t call the police to settle their disagreements but rely on traditional methods of negotiation, compensation, intimidation, and war.”

-Third, and most importantly, Lee and Diamond’s choice of time period is instructive.
+Third, and most importantly, Richard Lee and Jared Diamond’s choice of time period is instructive.
 Robert J. Gordon has been for years trying to bring to wider attention The “Forgotten” Bushman Genocides of Namibia.
 Gordon “examines the Bushman genocide of 1912–1915 which, despite overwhelming evidence of its having occurred, has been largely ignored by both scholars and the local population” (2009:29).
 If Gordon is correct–and he is one of the only people delving into the German archives for evidence–then the indigenous populations were decimated, with both state and para-state involvement, during the years just before the 22 homicides calculated from 1920-1969.
 I’ve always wondered if that was one forgotten factor in why Richard Lee got that famous quote about so many mongongo nuts–perhaps because the population of people had been so decimated 50 years earlier (see Agriculture as “Worst Mistake in the History of the Human Race”?).

 In any case, and as Robert Gordon and Stuart Sholto-Douglas argue in The Bushman Myth: The Making of a Namibian Underclass, by 1920-1969 these populations were hardly detached from wider society.
 The !Kung may have been more like the Siriono–a persecuted remnant of a former society–than we have hitherto realized.

 Papua New Guinea.
-Diamond here makes the case that a strong state government decreases violence.
+Jared Diamond here makes the case that a strong state government decreases violence.
 Following directly from the !Kung material:

 This course of events illustrates the role of control by a strong state government in reducing violence.
 That same role also becomes obvious from central facts of the colonial and post-colonial history of New Guinea in the last 50 years: namely, the steep decrease in violence following establishment of Australian and Indonesian control of remote areas of eastern and western New Guinea respectively, previously without state government; the continued low level of violence in Indonesian New Guinea under maintained rigorous government control there; and the eventual resurgence of violence in Papua New Guinea after Australian colonial government gradually yielded to less rigorous independent government.